senresearch/LiteQTL_bin/README.md

 [LMGPU.jl](https://github.com/senresearch/LMGPU.jl) is a package that speeds up eQTL scans.
 This repository contains code to create a command line interface to LMGPU.jl; you can create a binary to remove the JIT compilation cost of Julia.
 The repository also contains examples for testing your build.
+Currently, this script builds a binary for the CPU version of LMGPU.jl.

 ## Dependencies and build instructions